longvv/NodeJS-begin-to-advance-in-2-weeks/Week-1_Days 1-2/nodejs-non-blocking-io.md

 5. **Be aware of the event loop**: Async/await doesn't make synchronous operations asynchronous.

-# Why You Should Avoid Mixing Callbacks and Promises in Node.js
+## Why You Should Avoid Mixing Callbacks and Promises in Node.js

-## Overview

 Mixing callbacks and Promises in the same codebase, or worse, in the same function, can lead to several issues: